colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 ...
 ```

 In the above, we’re running our linter on the entire project directory on any file that has an extension of `.js`.
+If you're working with a large project with many file types, maybe even some you don't want linted, you can [change that flag or be more specific](https://eslint.org/docs/user-guide/command-line-interface) with other options.

 To support ESLint, we’ll need to do one more thing.
-Let’s add a file at the root of our project called `.eslintrc.js` and make the contents of the file simply:
+Let’s add a file at the root of our project (probably where your \`package.json\` is) called `.eslintrc.js` and make the contents of the file simply:

 ```
 module.exports = {};